adiwg/mdEditor-doc/publish/how-to-publish.md

 #### **How the publishing outline works:**

-The publisher looks for the first identifier in a record that matches an existing one in mdEditor and then puts it under that record in the outline.
+The publisher looks for the first identifier in a record that matches an existing one in mdEditor, and then puts it under that record in the outline.
 If it doesn't find a matching identifier, it puts the record at the** **root level of the folder that you are uploading to.
 The root level being the uppermost folder of your organization.

 Items directly below the ScienceBase header will be published under the ScienceBase item identified in your settings as “Default Parent Identifier.”
 Items below the blue line will be published under the parent ID specified in the metadata.